 Demographile is a long-running sociology and demography OVR curated by Professor Elwood Carlson, devoted to documenting disciplinary knowledge, intellectual history, and scholarly community.
 The repository includes interviews with researchers, interpretive discussions of classic demographic studies, and sustained attention to the lives and works of influential figures such as Charles Nam.

-Accumulation here is archival rather than instructional.
+Accumulation here is primarily archival rather than curricular.
 Videos preserve disciplinary memory, research trajectories, methodological debates, and institutional histories that are often invisible in textbooks.
-Rather than presenting simplified summaries for classroom consumption, the repository foregrounds intellectual genealogy and scholarly labor over time.
+At the same time, the repository continues to grow through periodic new uploads, extending its role as a living record of demography as a subfield.

 Havens Wright Center for Social Justice